appacademy-prep-work/appacademy-prep-work.github.io/_includes/interviews/non-tech.md

 * What is your preferred start date? *This does not affect your admissions decision.*
 * Which tuition plan would you prefer? *This does not affect your admissions decision.*
 * Are you in a financial position where you can support yourself without any employment for the duration of the program?
-* Do you need an admissions decision by a certain date? *We aim to review all interviews within 3 business dates, and will try to expedite the review process if you require a response sooner.*
+* Do you need an admissions decision by a certain date? *We aim to review all interviews within 3 business day, and will try to expedite the review process if you require a response sooner.*

 {% include interviews/partials/checklist.md %}